ayubazmi/mytry-mean-dd/README.md

 This project contains a complete MEAN stack (MongoDB, Express.js, Angular, Node.js) fully Dockerized and deployed using Docker Compose...
 It includes an automated CI/CD pipeline using Jenkins that:

-- Builds updated Docker images for frontend & backend
+- Builds updated Docker images for frontend & backend.
 - Pushes images to Docker Hub
 - Updates docker-compose.yml with new tags
 - Automatically redeploys the application on the server